Cycling Colle de Finestre

-This is one of the most difficult climbs in Italy and, while a bit of an outlier, is well worth the day or overnight trip to Susa to experience it - you will not be disappointed.
-At 10.5 miles/16.9 kilometers, the distance is not exceptional, yet we gain 5,500’/1,680m at 10.2% average grade over that moderate distance.
+This is one of the most difficult climbs in Italy and, while a bit of an outlier, is well worth the day or overnight trip to Susa to experience it -- you won’t be disappointed.
+At 10.5 miles / 16.9 kilometers, the distance is not exceptional, yet we gain 5,500’ / 1,680m at 10.2% average grade over that moderate distance.

 Jose Rujano, Venezuela